-Helen Wheeler Riddle (1904-1956) was the first African-American female graduate of USC Law School².
-Born in Indiana and raised in Bakersfield, Calif., Riddle was the niece of prominent African-American lawyer Willis O. Tyler.² She was also a founding member of the USC Sigma Chapter Alpha Kappa Alpha sorority, the first national sorority to be founded by African-American women.² Riddle is also the uncredited author of the USC Fight Song.³
+Helen Wheeler Riddle (1904-1956) was the first African American female graduate of USC Law School.² Born in Indiana and raised in Bakersfield, Calif., Riddle was the niece of prominent African American lawyer Willis O. Tyler.² She was also a founding member of the USC Sigma Chapter Alpha Kappa Alpha sorority, the first national sorority to be founded by African American women.² According to some sources, Riddle also wrote the lyrics to the USC Fight Song.³

 In 1929 she married Negro League baseball player and USC football player John Thomas Riddle and had four children.
 John T. Riddle Jr., their eldest son, would go on to become a renowned visual artist and teacher.¹